Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Introduction

-In this paper, we further study supervisor localization for TDES under partial observation in the Brandin-Wonham framework, thereby extending both \cite{ZhangCai:Aut2013} and \cite{ZhangEt:tech15}.
-We propose to first synthesize a partial-observation monolithic supervisor using the concept of {\it timed relative observability} \cite{CaiEt:TAC2016}.
-Timed relative observability is proved to be generally stronger than timed observability \cite{LinWonham:1995}, weaker than normality \cite{LinWonham:1995}, and closed under set union.
-Therefore the supremal relatively observable (and controllable) sublanguage of a given language exists and may be effectively computed \cite{CaiEt:TAC2016}.
-Since this supremal sublanguage is observable and controllable, it may be implemented by a partial-observation (feasible and nonblocking) supervisor \cite{LinWonham:1995}.
-We then suitably extend the localization procedure in \cite{ZhangCai:Aut2013} to decompose the supervisor into partial-observation local controllers and local preemptors for individual agents, and prove that the derived local controlled behavior is equivalent to the monolithic one.
+In this paper and its conference precursor \cite{ZhangCai16b}, we generalize supervisor localization to study distributed control of multi-component TDES under partial observation and communication delay.
+Our study is divided into two parts.
+In the first part, we focus on partial-observation supervisor localization for TDES in the Brandin-Wonham framework, thereby extending both \cite{ZhangEt13} and \cite{ZhangCW17}.
+We propose to first synthesize a partial-observation monolithic supervisor using the concept of timed relative observability \cite{CaiZW16}.
+Timed relative observability is proved to be generally stronger than timed observability \cite{LinWon95}, weaker than normality \cite{LinWon95}, and closed under set union.
+Therefore the supremal timed relatively observable (and controllable) sublanguage of a given language exists and may be effectively computed \cite{CaiZW16}.
+Since this supremal sublanguage is timed observable and controllable, it may be implemented by a partial-observation (feasible and nonblocking) supervisor \cite{LinWon95}.
+We then suitably extend the localization procedure in \cite{ZhangEt13} to decompose the supervisor into partial-observation local controllers and local preemptors for individual components, and prove that the derived local controlled behavior is equivalent to the monolithic one and is therefore globally observable and controllable.